 You can find a complete list of all the upcoming Disney live action remakes below, including information about which upcoming releases have been affected by coronavirus.

-You can watch most of the Disney remakes on Disney Plus UK and you can get access by subscribing for £5.99 a month or £59.99 for the year.
+You can also watch most of the already released Disney remakes on Disney Plus UK and you can get access by subscribing for £5.99 a month or £59.99 for the year.

-Although Disney was hoping that its remake of Mulan would engage Chinese audiences in a way that the animated original failed to do, the ongoing coronavirus crisis means it remains to be seen whether the film will succeed.
-Originally slated for 27th March, Mulan has now moved to a summer release date.
-This time around, the film follows the original Ballad of Mulan more closely, a move which has already received positive reviews from previews.
+Although Disney was hoping that its remake of Mulan would engage Chinese audiences in a way that the animated original failed to do, the ongoing coronavirus crisis significantly impacted the film’s release.
+Originally slated for 27th March, Mulan was then moved to a summer release date, before a cinema release was scrapped in favour of the film launching on subscription service Disney+ at a premium fee.

 Starring: Liu Yifei, Donnie Yen, Jet Li, Utkarsh Ambudkar, Ron Yuan, Chum Ehelepola, Boson An, Yoson An